a brown bear, bubble bath and a black brush illustrate an easy alliteration game for phonics for nursery

 Learn more about how to teach phonics in nursery using alliteration

-If you’re new to alliteration and are keen to learn more about how to teach phonics in nursery, then this super speedy explainer video is for you.
+If you’re new to alliteration like the staff at Little Learners and want to find out more, this super speedy explainer video about how to teach phonics in nursery is for you.

 Nursery Phonics at Little Learners

-• How could the staff introduce this prephonics concept without confusing themselves and the children?
+• What’s the best way to introduce alliteration without confusing the children?

 Phonics in Nursery- A super simple progression